Rural Arizona county officials push ballot hand count - KESQ

 Associated Press

-PHOENIX (AP) — Officials in a rural county in southeastern Arizona are backing a hand count of all ballots in November’s midterm election alongside the machine count even though the Cochise County attorney’s office and state authorities have said they don’t have legal authority.
+PHOENIX (AP) — Elected officials in a rural county in southeastern Arizona are debating a hand count of all ballots in the midterm election alongside the machine count even though the Cochise County attorney’s office and state authorities have said they don’t have legal authority.

-Cochise County Board of Supervisors Peggy Judd and Tom Crosby have proposed the hand count being considered in a formal vote Monday afternoon.
+Cochise County Board of Supervisors Peggy Judd and Tom Crosby proposed the hand count being considered in a formal vote Monday after an hours long public meeting.
 They are under pressure from voters in the heavily Republican county who believe Donald Trump’s false claims of fraud in the 2020 election.

-The third supervisor, a Democrat and Board Chair Ann English, has not taken a public position.
+The third supervisor, Board Chair Ann English, is a Democrat and encouraged her colleagues to rethink their stance.

 A similar hand-count push in rural Nevada’s Nye County prompted a lawsuit by the American Civil Liberties Union, which argues it risks illegal release of election results.
 It is among the first counties in the nation to act on election conspiracies related to mistrust in voting machines.